A Geometric Interpretation of the 1/4 Factor in Black Hole Entropy Published

 Journal of Bioethical Inquiry

-Rational Polarization: Why the Literature Solved the Wrong Problem Under Review
+Rational Polarization: Why the Literature Solved the Wrong Problem Revising

 Philosophy